Liam Hendriks: Chicago White Sox

 In 2022, Hendriks struggled to start the season.
 In the first game of the season against the Tigers with the White Sox up 4–3, Hendriks allowed a game-tying homerun to Eric Haase with one out in the bottom of the ninth, giving him a blown save.
 Hendriks then gave up a walk-off RBI single with two outs to Javier Baez, thus incurring the loss.
 Hendriks had an ERA of 5.40 in the month of April, but was able to turn it around as the season went on.
 But on 14 June, Hendriks would be placed on the IL with a right forearm strain.
 Hendriks came back on the Fourth of July and pitched his first game since 10 June on the same day against the Minnesota Twins, where he pitched in the eighth inning and struck out the side in 14 pitches.
 Hendriks made his third All-Star game appearance that season.
 He pitched a third of the eighth inning, inducing Atlanta Braves catcher Travis d'Arnaud to pop out to Seattle Mariners rookie center fielder Julio Rodríguez.
 Hendriks was also mic'd up by Fox, who were broadcasting the game, and was yelling at Rodríguez to throw the ball back to him, even with Rodríguez pretending to throw the ball to a fan in the stands before throwing the ball back to Hendriks.
 Overall, Hendriks had a 4–4 record in 58 games with an ERA of 2.81 in 57.2 innings while striking out 85 batters and made 37 saves.

+Hendriks started the 2023 season on the Injured List while recovering from cancer treatment.
+He made his 2023 debut on 29 May 2023, in the eighth inning against the Angels and proceeded to give up two runs.
+Hendriks managed to make five game appearances before being added to the Injured List for elbow inflammation on 11 June.
+During that five game stint he compiled a 5.40 ERA, two wins, and one save.
+On 2 August, it was announced that Hendriks had undergone Tommy John surgery and would miss the remainder of the season.
+He became a free agent after the season, when the White Sox declined their club option.

+Boston Red Sox

+Prior to the 2024 season, Hendriks set a deadline of 15 February to sign with a team, otherwise he would remain a free agent and wait to sign until he was closer to recovering from surgery. this deadline ultimately came and went without Hendriks signing with a team.
+On 20 February 2024, the Boston Red Sox, announced that they had signed Hendriks to a two-year, $10 million contract.
+He began the season on the 60-day injured list with the Red Sox.
+Hendriks began appearing in minor league games as part of his rehab in August.
+In September, Hendriks was named as the Red Sox' nominee for MLB's annual Roberto Clemente Award.